ella-irene/about-ella/README.md

 ###

 <p align="left">I'm a data science masters student at the University of British Columbia in Vancouver.
 I have experience with machine learning, large datasets, and full-stack web development.
-Currently working on a Capstone project with AI-driven, Vancouver-bassed company Side, as part of my Masters in Data Science program at UBC. </p>
+Currently working on a Capstone project with AI-driven, Vancouver-based real estate company Side., as part of my Masters in Data Science program at UBC. </p>

 ###